Medical expert of the article

 Diagnosis of hepatitis E

-The results of serological tests for markers of viral hepatitis A, B and C are crucial.
-In the absence of antibodies to the hepatitis A virus (anti-HAV IgM), hepatitis B (HBsAg anti-HBcore IgM) markers, hepatitis C virus (anti -HV) and in the absence of parenteral history (in the next 6 months before the present disease), the assumption of hepatitis E.
+The results of serological studies for markers of viral hepatitis A, B and C are of decisive importance.
+In the absence of antibodies to the hepatitis A virus (anti-HAV IgM), markers of the hepatitis B virus (HBsAg anti-HBcore IgM), hepatitis C virus (anti-HCV) in the blood serum and in the absence of a parenteral history (in the next 6 months before the current disease), the assumption of hepatitis E will be justified.

-The most accurate etiologic diagnosis of this disease is based on the detection of viral particles with the help of immune electron microscopy in fecal samples.
-Viral particles can be detected in feces, starting from the last week of the incubation period and up to the 12th day from the onset of the clinical manifestation of the disease.
-However, there is also a serological diagnosis of hepatitis E by detecting specific antibodies (anti-HEV and IgG) in the serum by ELISA.
-If necessary, the serum determination of RNA HEV is used by PCR.
+The most accurate etiological diagnosis of this disease is based on the detection of viral particles using immune electron microscopy in fecal samples.
+Viral particles can be detected in feces starting from the last week of the incubation period and up to the 12th day from the onset of clinical manifestation of the disease.
+However, there is also serological diagnosis of hepatitis E by detecting specific antibodies (anti-HEV and IgG) in the blood serum using the ELISA method.
+If necessary, the determination of HEV RNA in the blood serum using PCR is used.

 Interpretation of the results of detection of markers of viral hepatitis E |

-IgM anti-HEV |
+IgM anti HEV |

 Acute hepatitis E |

-IgG anti-HEV (total antibodies against HEU) |
+IgG anti-HEV (total antibodies against HEV) |

-Postponed hepatitis E, protected against hepatitis E |
+Previous hepatitis E, protection against hepatitis E |

 IgA anti-HEV |

-Postponed hepatitis E |
+Previous hepatitis E |

-The NEV antigen |
+HEV antigen |

 Virus replication |

-RNA NEV |
+RNA HEV |

 Virus replication |